samirmakadia/vidstream/legal/terms_and_conditions.md

 ## 9. Commercial Terms

 ### Free Service
-- VidStream is currently provided free of charge
+- VidMeet is currently provided free of charge
 - We reserve the right to introduce paid features
 - Free features may have usage limitations